 We love pasta and that includes pasta salads.
-They are a quick and easy go-to quick or dinner side as well as the perfect summer potluck or BBQ side.
-Inspired by one of our favorite pasta salads from a local specialty market this southwest pasta salad is a little spicy and extra creamy.
+This pasta salad is the perfect quick and easy go-to side for lunch, dinner, a summer potluck, or BBQ.
+Inspired by one of our favorite pasta salads from a local specialty market, this southwest pasta salad is a little spicy and extra creamy.
+Like our BLT pasta salad and Caprese pasta salad, it’s perfect for summer get-togethers.

 Key Ingredients and Substitutions